Himanshi1610/Quiz/README.md

 # Quiz

-## This project is about making a quiz and helping everyone take it.
+## This project is about creating a quiz application.